Why study in the Netherlands?

 - Private Universities: Universities which specialise in really niche subjects, they also charge the highest fees

 At most universities, undergraduate courses last four years.
 Following this, students can go on to study postgraduate degrees; PhDs are a reasonably popular option because the Netherlands have a really great research reputation.
-On the international scales of number of publications per researcher it comes second, and it's in fourth place on citation impact scores.
-However, PhDs are only offered by Research Universities and those studying for one are regarded as professional researchers, rather than students.
+On the international scales of number of publications per researcher, it comes second, and it is in fourth place on citation impact scores.
+However, PhDs are only offered by Research Universities, and those studying for one are regarded as professional researchers as opposed to students.

 The Dutch grading system is another difference between the Netherlands and the UK; students are scored via a 10 point grading system where 10 is the highest and 6 is the minimum score you need to get a pass grade.

 Furthermore, the whole system of exams is very different.
 Instead of being very focused on closed-book exams, like many universities in the UK are, often modules will only be assessed by 1/3 closed book exams.
-The other 2/3 of the module is assessed on your performance in seminars, group work and participation in class discussions, overall, this means there is a lot more focus on understanding how to practically apply the material you've been taught.Find out how to apply to university in the Netherlands
+The other 2/3 of the module is assessed on your performance in seminars, group work and participation in class discussions.
+Overall, this structure focuses more on understanding how to practically apply the material you've been taught.Find out how to apply to university in the Netherlands

 How much will it cost?